tfabris/RebootCableModem/README.md

 Internet is down for more than a few minutes.
 It will also, optionally, reboot the cable modem daily at a specific time on the clock.

-I have owned a few cable modems recently: an Xfinity SMC SMCD3GNV, an Xfinity Cisco DPC3941T, and a Netgear CM1150V.
+I have owned a few cable modems and a fiber modem recently: an Xfinity SMC SMCD3GNV, an Xfinity Cisco DPC3941T, a Netgear CM1150V, and a Quantum Fiber C5500XK.
 There is a separate configuration for each one of those modems in this repository, each one requires a different set of script code to perform the reboot.

 This can be run as a Cron job on any Linux or Mac system.
 I'm running it under the Task Scheduler on the Synology NAS on my LAN.